w3c-fedid/FedCM/consumers.md

 We'll start by going through an analysis of the [deployment structure](#topology) of federation for **consumers**.

-We'll then go over how we think [The Frontend API](#the-frontend-api) (the interface between the RP and the Browser) could look like, and then we'll follow with a series of alternatives for [The Backend API](#the-backend-api) (the interaction between the Browser and the IDP) that are being taken under consideration.
+We'll then go over how we think [The Consumer API](#the-consumer-api) (the interface between the RP and the Browser) could look like, and then we'll follow with a series of alternatives for [The Provider API](#the-provider-api) (the interaction between the Browser and the IDP) that are being taken under consideration.

 ## Topology